 1. The Wilds

 The Wilds is a non-profit safari park and conservation center that is an extension of the Columbus Zoo.
 You can visit for the day or stay overnight.
-We are excited to stay in one of the yurts, but they also have cabins and a lodge for visitors to stay in.
+We had the opportunity to stay overnight in one of the yurts, but they also have cabins and a lodge for visitors to stay in.
 There are a number of fun adventures including a safari, ziplining, horseback riding, fishing, and a behind-the-scenes tour.
 Located in Cumberland, OH, The Wilds is just a two and a half hour drive from Cleveland.
+I wrote a post about our trip that you can check out here.

 We have visited Hocking Hills State Park in the past.
 You can read about our previous trip here.
 This state park is full of hiking trails and water adventures, but you can also go zip lining, rock climbing, horseback riding, and visit antique stores and flea markets.
 You will also find bike rentals, miniature golf, go carts, ATVs, and even a museum of pencil sharpeners.
 The are numerous lodging options including the Inn at Cedar Creek, cabins, yurts, and vacation rentals.
 Hocking Hills State Park is just over three hours from Cleveland.